biocore-ntnu/chip_seq_pipeline/docs/heatmaps.rst

 Predefined Regions
 ~~~~~~~~~~~~~~~~~~

-The region_types list in the config file can be used to select which regions
+The regions list in the config file can be used to select which regions
 should be graphed.
 The valid options are:

 .. code-block:: yaml